 - Marked with 338 dimples in various sizes

 - Has a low compression of 60

 Our first choice is a very well-known manufacturer called Srixon.

 The Srixon Soft Feel golf balls solve the problem that high handicappers have, which is that their swing is often too slow.
-These golf balls have low compression, and the color is bright yellow.
+These golf balls have low compression, and the color is white.

-They have an ionomer cover which makes them tough, but it is also soft, and when you hit them off a tee, they produce a good sound.
+They have an ionomer cover which makes them tough and forgiving, but it is also soft, and when you hit them off a tee, they produce a good sound.

 And since they are softballs, they take in force well and go the distance by lowering air drag.

 These balls also have 338 round dimples in different sizes and side stamps that are good for alignment.